About the Shorebird Collective

 Interested in contributing your data?

 Join the Shorebird Collective as a data contributor and science partner.
 The collective works with each data contributor individually, offering a range of data-sharing permissions to give you the flexibility to decide how to share your data.
-For more information or to participate, please contact Allie Anderson at AndersonA@si.edu.
+For more information or to participate, please contact Allie Anderson at AndersonA@si.edu or access the Data Sharing Agreement online now.

 The Shorebird Science and Conservation Collective is funded by a grant from the Knobloch Family Foundation.
 This initiative is led by Smithsonian Migratory Bird Center Research Ecologist Autumn-Lynn Harrison, Ph.D., and U.S. Fish and Wildlife Service Alaska Shorebird Coordinator Richard (Rick) Lanctot, Ph.D.